 • Garlic – Fresh only!

-• Flour – Used the thicken the sauce just a little.
-AP works here.
+• All Purpose Flour – Used the thicken the sauce just a little.

 • White Wine – Best rule of thumb get a dry white wine that you would drink.
 My recommendation is Sauvignon Blanc, it is my go-to whenever I need a nice dry white wine.
 Pinot Grigio is a little sweet here, but still works if you prefer that.

-• Cherry Tomatoes – Cherry tomatoes on the vine are preferred, however if it is off season grape tomatoes are a fantastic substitute.
-(As you can see I substituted).
+• Cherry Tomatoes – Cherry tomatoes on the vine are preferred, however if making this off season grape tomatoes are a fantastic substitute.

 • Artichokes – My favorite part of this dish.
-Buy whole canned.
+Buy whole canned or quartered canned.
 Stay away from pre-marinated jarred artichokes, and frozen artichokes.
 Unfortunately those can get mushy and we want them to retain their texture.

-• Thyme – This recipe typically calls for herbs de Provence.
+• Thyme – This recipe typically calls for herbes de Provence.
 This version only calls for thyme.
-Fresh is preferred, but dried works as well.
+Fresh herbs are preferred, but dried works in a pinch.

 • Parsley – Fresh.

-This recipe serves 5-6 which means you are going to need a large wide-bottom pan to fit it all.
-Below are my two recommendations, however any wide slightly deep pan works, just make sure you pick something that is oven proof.
+This recipe serves 5-6 which means you are going to need a large wide-bottom pan or skillet to fit it all.
+Below are my two recommendations, however any wide slightly deep pan works, just make sure you pick something that can withstand 400°F.

-Le Creuset Braiser – If you have been following for sometime, then you know that this is my go-to for the majority of my dishes.
-The wide bottom allows for plenty of space for searing, and the sizable lip makes it perfect for constructing a sauce.
-This pan is a great vehicle for this dish.
-Keep in mind sometimes depending on how hot you get the pan and then amount of oil you use it is not the best non-stick pan, so sear the chicken skin with this in mind.
+Le Creuset Braiser – If you’ve been following for sometime, then you know that this is my go-to pan for the majority of my dishes.
+The wide bottom allows for plenty searing space, and the sizable lip makes it perfect for constructing a sauce.
+Keep in mind sometimes depending on how hot you get the pan and then amount of oil you use it is not the best non-stick pan, so sear the chicken with this in mind.

 All Clad D3 Sunday Supper Pan – This is my most recent discovery, and I am obsessed.
 It has the same benefits of the braiser, but it is made with high quality (as you would expect from All-Clad) stainless steel which means you are going to get a crisp sear on that chicken skin.
 Dare I say this might be my new favorite one pot dinner pan.